Ronmaestro23/RJN-Voynich-grammar/README.md

 Working draft for public repository release and specialist review.

 The current model presents a complete structural decipherment of Voynichese as a recursive hierarchical functional process-operator grammar.
 The structural layer is mathematically and statistically derived.
 The historical recipe layer is presented as the strongest current interpretation of the derived functional roles.
+This repository documents the author’s original public disclosure of the structural-functional Voynich parser, operator inventory, grammar model, and working word list.

+## How to cite

+Ronny Juul Nielsen.
+A Recursive Structural Decipherment of Voynichese as a Hierarchical Functional Process-Operator Grammar.
+Working draft, May 2026.
+GitHub repository: Ronmaestro23/RJN-Voynich-grammar-and-word-list.

+Use, testing, criticism, or derivative work based on this structural-functional Voynich parser, operator grammar, word list, or interpretive framework should cite the author and repository.

 ## Author